marmelab/react-admin/docs/List.md

 ## `useListContext`

-The `<List>` component takes care of fetching the data, and puts that data in a context so that it's available for its descendants.
+The `<List>` component takes care of fetching the data, and puts that data in a context called `ListContext` so that it's available for its descendants.
 In fact, it puts a lot of variables in the context because the List page is complex: based on the URL, the `<List>` component deduces filters, pagination, ordering, it provides callbacks to update them.

 Any component can grab that data using the `useListContext` hook.
 As a matter of fact, react-admin's `<Datagrid>`, `<Filter>`, and `<Pagination>` components all use the `useListContext` hook.
 Here is what it returns: